ipitio/ocr-pdf/README.md

 git pull
 ```

-To add OCRmyPDF options, edit the command the `predict.yml` file before committing.
+To add OCRmyPDF options, edit the command in the `predict.yml` file before committing.

 ### Self-hosted